open-mmlab/mim/README.md

 + command

     ```bash
+    # Train models on a single server with CPU by setting `gpus` to 0 and
+    # 'launcher' to 'none' (if applicable).
+The training script of the
+    # corresponding codebase will fail if it doesn't support CPU training.
+    > mim train mmcls resnet101_b16x8_cifar10.py --work-dir tmp --gpus 0
     # Train models on a single server with one GPU
     > mim train mmcls resnet101_b16x8_cifar10.py --work-dir tmp --gpus 1
     # Train models on a single server with 4 GPUs and pytorch distributed